addstar34/addstar34.github.io/_posts/2016-07-29-ubuntu-dev-environment-setup.md

 - Heroku Toolbelt

 ## Create VirtualBox and Install Ubuntu
 Create a new virtual machine in VirtualBox and install Ubuntu.
 I used Ubuntu 16.04.
 This is fairly straight forward so I won't go into detail on this unless I get some comments requesting so.
+Once Ubuntu is installed you can follow the rest of the guide by logging into Ubuntu and opening up a terminal.

 ## Update apt-get
 This ensures when installing packages they’re the latest version